acceldata-io/ce-utils/ODP/README.md

 - This script allows you to backup and restore configurations for various services managed by Ambari, including Hue, Impala, Kafka, Ranger, Ranger KMS, Spark3, and NiFi.
 The script supports both SSL and non-SSL Ambari configurations and provides options for individual service or all-service backup and restore.

 **Variables to Modify**
-- **:AMBARISERVER**:: The fully qualified domain name of the Ambari server.
+- **AMBARISERVER**:: The fully qualified domain name of the Ambari server.
 - **USER**: The username for Ambari authentication.
 - **PASSWORD**: The password for Ambari authentication.
 - **PORT**: The port number on which Ambari is running (8080 for HTTP, 8443 for HTTPS).